Eoin Doyle

-Eoin Doyle (born 12 March 1988) is an Irish professional footballer who plays as a forward for League of Ireland Premier Division club St Patrick's Athletic.
+Eoin Doyle (born 12 March 1988) is an Irish former professional footballer who played as a forward.

-Doyle has previously played for Chesterfield, Cardiff, Preston North End, Portsmouth, Oldham Athletic, Bradford City, Swindon Town and Bolton Wanderers in England, as well as Shelbourne, Shamrock Rovers and Sligo Rovers in his native Ireland and Hibernian in the Scottish Premier League.
+During his career he played for Shelbourne, Shamrock Rovers, Sligo Rovers, Hibernian, Chesterfield, Cardiff City, Preston North End, Portsmouth, Oldham Athletic, Bradford City, Swindon Town, Bolton Wanderers and St Patrick's Athletic.

 Playing career

 Youth

 Doyle was born in Dublin and had a very successful underage career which included playing for the U15 Republic of Ireland national football team.
 He first began his sporting career in Gaelic Football from an early age in Dublin.
-He the began his underage club career at then Irish champions Shelbourne, however after three years he left for Cherry Orchard in 2001.
+He then began his underage club career at then Irish champions Shelbourne, however after three years he left for Cherry Orchard in 2001.
 He was widely tipped to make the move to English football within a few years as his coaches believed him to be of such a standard.

 Shelbourne

 Following a four-year spell with Dublin club Crumlin United, Doyle returned to Shelbourne who had just been relegated to the League of Ireland First Division.
 He was one of new boss Dermot Keely's first signings and was expected to make a large impact at the club.
 His time there was cut short and he was released midway through the 2007 season without making his league debut following a disappointing spell for him and the club.